-Elisha shouts back, hoping to shut them up–‘Yes, I know, but do not speak of it’ (v.3).
+Elisha shouts back–‘Yes, I know, but do not speak of it’ (v.3).
 I wonder if Elisha is feeling that if this group would only keep quiet, maybe it won’t happen?
-Nothing will come of it if he buries his head in the sand.
+He buries his head in the sand.

 What does Elijah do next for Elisha?
 Sensitively, he lets him go along with him for as long as possible, allowing him to say whatever is on his mind and heart.
-Doesn’t scold or belittle him for some lack of faith.
-No. He lets him be.
-Allows him to work it through.
+Doesn’t scold him for some lack of faith.
+He lets him be to work things through.
 Stays with him until…

 Elijah trusts that the Lord will do for Elisha what he himself can’t.
 He steps aside.
 Trusting God.

 Is there someone in your life that you need to simply be with, allowing them to work through with the Lord what needs His attention?
 Being a friend who keeps his mouth shut?
-Not all the time, but probably more than I’ve done in my life.
+Not all the time, but probably more often than not.

 How many times have others stood by me, trusting God to work in my life?
 Keeping their ‘good’ advice to themselves?
-Not many, sad to say.
+Not many.
 Hardly anyone.
-On one hand… not counting all the fingers either.
-Most could care less about anyone else… but themselves.

-But maybe I could be a good friend to someone today?
+Could I be like Elijah to someone today?
 You too?
-Can’t leave you out!
 Let’s do it!